- Garden / Landscaping / Patio — 253

 How to check for bed bugs

-If you have an infestation of bed bugs in your mattress, it is likely that you will know about it, as the constant bites will make it very difficult to sleep (see photos of bed bugs bites).
+If you have an infestation of bed bugs in your mattress, you will likely know about it, as the constant bites will make it very difficult to sleep (see photos of bed bugs bites).
 By regularly checking for bed bugs, it may be possible to avoid an infestation though.
 Bed bugs are usually found in corners and seams of mattresses, as well as sofas, cushions, carpets and household furniture.
-In particular, they like warm, dark places where they are close to humans so that they are able to feed.
-Inspect cracks and crevices in head and foot boards or anywhere that the bed bugs may crawl to hide.
+In particular, they like warm, dark places where they are close to humans so that they can feed.
+Inspect cracks and crevices in head and footboards or anywhere that the bed bugs may crawl to hide.

-Regularly using a vacuum cleaner to vacuum mattresses and sofas can be effective in disrupting bed bugs before they are able to breed.
+Regularly using a vacuum cleaner to vacuum mattresses and sofas can be effective in disrupting bed bugs before they can breed.